 Every team had a specific number of chariots, who would flaunt their team color in all its glory.
 Most of the times, each team had four chariots each, with each chariot being led by four horse.
 The number of horses would very rarely be increased to six – but this would be once in a blue moon.
 To complete the race, the riders had to take seven complete laps of the racing arena.
 Whichever team reaches first, would be declared the winner.

 The factions indeed had a hardcore fan following, so much so that in one instance, when a charioteer was arrested on a valid charge – his fan followers went ahead on lynching the general who had filed the case.
 This went on to the extent that the Emperor had to finally intervene, sending his troops to tackle the insane fans.
 The clash between the troops and supporters lead to the death of 7000 people on that very day.
 This incident, though very unfortunate, managed to prove the immense love Romans had for horse racing and their favorite riders and factions!

 “I’ve been a part of the kiwi gambling site Sky City and that’s how we got in touch with Jerash Chariots.
 This is definitely one of the best experiences that I have ever had.
 I was expecting some normal horse riding.
 But it turned out to be an entirely different experience.
 If you want to experience chariot riding this the perfect place.”

 “I was always into horses while growing up.
 Jerash Chariots was literally out of the world.
 Some of the horses that they have are so beautiful.
 It was really an awesome experience that I will never forget.”

-“I ordered a chariot from Jerash Chariots.
+“I ordered a chariot from Jerash Chariots and even wrote about it on Breitbart around the time I wrote about The Open Gaming Society site.
 They are definitely the best when it comes to making horse chariots.
 It was absolutely flawless.
 They made sure to bring every detail and deliver it on time.”